-Students formed nine teams, each focusing on a specific datacenter location: Cheyenne, Wyo.; Chicago; Des Moines, Iowa; San Jose, Calif.; San Antonio; and Quincy, Wash. in the United States, and internationally in Singapore, Ireland, and the Netherlands.
+Students formed nine teams, each focusing on a specific datacenter location in one of six states or internationally in Singapore, Ireland, and the Netherlands.
 Each team evaluated their community’s needs and resources, and determined opportunities to deliver hyper-local community engagement initiatives that are adaptable enough to be efficiency scaled globally.
 Students could utilize or tailor existing Microsoft social impact projects, or develop wholly original proposals.

 “The value of the class is that students got to see how a company is truly grappling with how to make global social impact,” said Yngve.
 “This is a real challenge faced by companies today and the same ideation validation business modeling process applies whether a new venture is developed by a startup or within a larger company.”

 See More Photos

 See photos of the Microsoft Partnership in action at the McGuire Center for Entrepreneurship!